 Mack also welcomed special guest Cindy Hatcher, president of Concerns of Police Survivors' Alabama Chapter, whose son was killed in the line of duty.

 Following an invocation by BCSO chaplain Joe Aldrete and the Presentation of Colors by the Baldwin County Sheriff’s Honor Guard and Pledge of Allegiance led by Chief Deputy Col. Anthony Lowery, guest speaker for the event was Assistant Special Agent in Charge Mark Sabol with the FBI Southern District office in Mobile.

-Foley Police Chief David Wilson honored the fallen officers as guest speaker for the event, followed by the placing of the wreath at the Sheriff’s Memorial by Mack and the Baldwin County police chiefs in attendance.
+The names of officers killed in the line of duty from Baldwin County were read by agency reprentatives, followed by the laying of the wreath at the memorial led by Mack and the Baldwin County police chiefs in attendance.

 Alabama Troopers, read by Stan Stabler, retired secretary of the Alabama Law Enforcement Agency:

 Baldwin County Sheriff’s Deputies, ready by Sheriff Huey Hoss Mack: